 Even when it looks like it’s impossible, there are still some poor souls that count on organic reach.
 Social networks aren’t free, think of them as any other media space.
 Set your budget based on what percentage of your target audience you need to reach to meet your goal.
 Obviously, the budget also depends on the number of posts you want to publish.
 Therefore if your budget is lower, don’t create too many posts.

-When auditing, don’t forget such ‘details’, like the right sizes and formats of images and videos, their quality, the right tone of voice and using shortened URLs in post texts.
+When auditing, don’t forget such ‘details’, as the right sizes and formats of images and videos, their quality, the right tone of voice and using shortened URLs in post texts.

 Last but by no means least